andrewzlchen/gshell/README.md

 2. **Worker Thread**: A worker thread that takes user input and depending on the user input, will try to generate the correct answer to the user's request and sends it along to thread #1
 3. **Main Thread**: The main thread that handles STDIN (User input), and passes the user input to thread #2

 The way these threads talk to each other is a combination of the built-in `golang` mechanism, channels, and Mutexes.

-I `lock` the mutex right before I print the prompt in the main thread so that thread #1 can print all that it needs to print, and then when the last command finishes, I `unlock` the mutex so that the prompt in the main thread can print, and then we can receive new user input.
+I `lock` the mutex right before I print the prompt in the **Main Thread** so that the **Output Thread** can print all that it needs to print, and then when the previous command finishes, I `unlock` the mutex so that the prompt in the **Main Thread** can print, and then we can receive new user input.

 The 3 threads use channels to communicate amongst each other in the following manner:

-1. Main thread sends user input to Worker thread
+1. Main thread sends user input to Worker thread via channel
-2. Once the Worker Thread is done doing work, or whenever it has something to output, it sends the output to the Output Thread
+2. Worker Thread receives command and processes it.
+Once the Worker Thread is done doing work, or whenever it has something to output, it sends the output to the Output Thread via channel
-3. When the Output Thread receives a stop token, it Unlocks the mutex so that the main thread can again receive user input
+3. The Output Thread receives what it needs to print, and when the Output Thread receives a stop token, it Unlocks the mutex so that the main thread can again receive user input

 ## Feature Checklist